Kansas Layoffs — September 2005

 |---|---|---|---|---|

-Leading the list was Seaborn Health Care, Inc at its Leavenworth facility, reporting 72 affected workers.
-Raytheon Aircraft Company followed with 15 workers.
+The biggest impact was at Seaborn Health Care at its Leavenworth facility, reporting 72 affected workers.
+Raytheon Aircraft followed with 15 workers.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.